Tahrim19/Linear-Regression-on-Iris-Dataset/README.md

 - scikit learn<br>
 - numpy<br>

+Check if they are installed:<br>
+pip show pandas scikit-learn numpy

 If not installed, run the following commands in the terminal:<br>
 pip install pandas scikit-learn numpy